 In his Arts Fuse review of Morris Dickstein’s memoir Why Not Say What Happened: A Sentimental Education, Gerald Peary points out that the life of this distinguished film and literary critic, a renowned university professor and author, has been an American success story: “For those of us who value a formal education when done right, the volume is a glorious celebration of a life lived to the hilt in the classroom.”
 Just about all the reviews of Dickstein’s volume have noted how well he conveys an infectious “zest for the life of the mind,” his celebration of art and ideas dramatized through experiences with a series of model university educators who encouraged a wide-ranging and vigorous intellectual engagement with the world of culture.

-Of course, the trick is move a ravenous hunger for literature and the arts out of the classroom and into the broader community.
-Dickstein grapples with this all-important issue in his 1992 book Double Agent: The Critic & Society: “how can a strong sense of literature itself be reconciled with an equally strong sense of the place of literature in the course of history and the lives of men and women.”
+Of course, the trick is to move a ravenous hunger for literature and the arts out of the classroom and into the broader community.
+Dickstein grapples with this all-important issue in his 1992 book Double Agent: The Critic & Society: “How can a strong sense of literature itself be reconciled with an equally strong sense of the place of literature in the course of history and the lives of men and women.”
 Is a meaningful criticism still possible?
 Or has “the professionalism of criticism turned it simply into an academic ‘field’ where the criticism of criticism now has its own comfortable niche?”

 Who better to ask some admittedly general questions (via email) about the state of the culture, reports of the decline of arts journalism, and the health of literary studies?
 Dickstein’s replies are below.